A Checkr background check should be a step toward employment – not an obstacle. But it doesn’t always work that way.

 Get Justice!
 Fight for Fixes & Money

-The attorneys at Consumer Justice Law Firm fight for your rights when inaccurate background screening reports damage your employment opportunities, mental health, and reputation.
+The attorneys at Consumer Justice Law Firm fight for your rights when inaccurate background screening reports damage your employment opportunities, finances, mental health, and reputation.

 We understand how frustrating it is when the information that should open doors ends up closing them instead.
 Our experienced legal team helps you challenge unfair reports, file a Checkr background check dispute, and makes sure your employment history is represented fairly and accurately.